syncfusion-content/asp.netwebforms-docs/aspnet/OlapChart/Getting-Started.md

-The architecture gives you a clear idea about how the control rendering takes place at client-side and all other analytical operations on each action that takes place at server-side.
+The architecture gives you a clear idea about how the control rendering takes place at client-side and all other analytical operations on each action that takes place server-side.

 ### Service for OLAP Controls